3beca/cep/README.md

 * **sliding**: on event payload of a given type, sliding rule evaluates a filter match based on an aggregation of a given time window.
 Aggregation operators supported are max, min, count, avg, stdDevPop, stdDevSample.
 If the rule matches, then an http POST request will be done against the target url with the aggregation result as request body
 * **tumbling**: as sliding rules, tumbling rules perform an aggregation of a given time window.
 However, in spite of realtime and slinding rules, tumbling rules got executed on a given time interval.
 This time interval matches the time window.
 If the rule matches, then an http POST request will be done against the target url with the aggregation result as request body

-To create a rule we must provide an unique name, a target id, an event type id and a filter.
+To create a realtime rule we must provide an unique name, a target id, an event type id and a filter (this last one is optional).

 ```
 curl -X POST "http://localhost:8888/admin/rules/" -H "accept: application/json" -H "Content-Type: application/json" -d "{ \"name\": \"value greater than 42\", \"type\": \"realtime\",\"targetId\": \"5db373aeb2684dc2105f20a5\", \"eventTypeId\": \"5db3730cb2684d3d135f20a4\", \"filters\": { \"value\": { \"_gt\": 42 } }}"